 Fall is one of my favorite times of the year.
-It did not used to be.
+It did not use to be.
 When I was younger, I had family members and a close friend die during the fall, which made me hate it.
 As I grew into an adult, I shed my past experiences with the season and discovered a great beauty in the process of letting go of the old to accept the new.
-Now fall is a time that I often reflect on the past year and start letting go of things that have become heavy and unnecessary in my life.
+Now fall has passed, and winter has killed, it is now a time that I often reflect on the past year and start letting go of things that have become heavy and unnecessary in my life.
 As one of my favorite quotes says, “The trees are about to show us how lovely it is to the let the dead things go.”
 So how do we let go?
 It is a romantic concept, but when it comes down to cutting the string between us and things we once loved, it can be harder than it sounds.
 Here are seven ways I have found to be useful for letting go of things that are no longer healthy for me:

 Create A New Playlist

 Music is everything and can change your mood in an instant.
 Create a new playlist that inspires you to let go and move on.
 Some favorites on my playlist include:

 Watch It Disappear

 I have a ‘disappearing board’ that lives in my yoga room in my house.
 I LOVE it.
 I simply write down something I am struggling to let go of, and what it disappear over time on the board.
 When I lived in Florida, I would write what I was letting go of in the sand and watch the waves take it out to sea.
 Find a way to write down what you are struggling to let go of, and watch it disappear.
 Burn it, wash it away, buy your own disappearing board.
 Watching a word disappear is such a therapeutic way to say goodbye and process the act of letting go.